Mick Lombardi

-Mick Lombardi (born October 1, 1988) is an American football coach who is the offensive coordinator for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as an assistant coach for the New England Patriots, New York Jets and San Francisco 49ers.
+Mick Lombardi (born October 1, 1988) is an American football coach who is the quarterbacks coach for the San Francisco 49ers of the National Football League (NFL).
+He previously served as an assistant coach for the New England Patriots, New York Jets, San Francisco 49ers and Las Vegas Raiders.

 Coaching career

 Fordham

 Lombardi began his coaching career at his alma mater, working as a coaching assistant for the Fordham Rams.

 New England Patriots

 In 2011, Lombardi began his NFL career with the New England Patriots as a scouting assistant.
 He was part of the Patriots roster that made it to Super Bowl XLVI in 2011.

 San Francisco 49ers

 In 2013, Lombardi was hired by the San Francisco 49ers as their assistant to the head coach under head coach Jim Harbaugh.
 In 2014, Lombardi was named as an offensive assistant.
 In 2015, he was retained under head coach Jim Tomsula as a defensive assistant.
 In 2016, Lombardi was retained under head coach Chip Kelly as an offensive quality control coach.